skohari/grayscale-theme/docs/aboutus.md

 ---

 ## Shahzeb Kohari, Co-founder and CEO
-Shahzeb has lead data science teams for one of the top global consulting firms helping Fortune 500 companies with long-term solutions in data science and analytics.
+Shahzeb has lead data science teams for one of the top global consulting firms; helping Fortune 500 companies with long-term solutions in data science and analytics.

 He is passionate about value generation through design and technology.